haveno-dex/haveno-docs/docs/the-project/payment_methods/Amazon_eGift_card.md

 #### 3. Adding as Payment Account in Haveno

 To add Amazon eGift Cards as a payment method in Haveno, go to Account > National Currency Accounts > Add New Account, and then select 'Amazon eGift Card' in the drop-down.

+!!! note
-**Note:** You can trade across currencies by creating Amazon eGift Card payment accounts in Haveno for each currency you wish to trade in, and then purchasing gift cards from the website corresponding to the region for that currency to settle trades.
+    You can trade across currencies by creating Amazon eGift Card payment accounts in Haveno for each currency you wish to trade in, and then purchasing gift cards from the website corresponding to the region for that currency to settle trades.

 Amazon eGift Cards can only be redeemed on the website they were purchased from.
 For example, to redeem a gift card on Amazon.jp, it must have been purchased on Amazon.jp.
 See more details on Amazon's product page.